realscobes/templeofsloth/README.md

 # templeofsloth
-Basic dungeon crawler in PHP
+Basic dungeon crawler in PHP, loosely adapted from 'Temple of Loth'